esterkimx/boilerplates/README.md

 A collection of minimalistic boilerplates.

 ## How to Use
 Clone this repository and copy a boilerplate subdirectory from it.
+Run `init` file if it exists.